TFP / TFCD Tips for Models & Photographers

 Most TFCD models are not your photography admirers but just looking for FREE photos.

 This is heartbreaking but you have to accept it.
 Most TFCD models will approach you just because they want to build up their portfolios and it means that they have also approached many other photographers as well.
-There is nothing wrong with doing so since photographers do the same sometimes.
+There is nothing wrong with doing so since many photographers do the same.
 However, be wary of such TFCD models since they can ignore you once they have set up shoots with other photographers, especially if they will get paid.

 Most TFCD models will sound over enthusiastic when approaching you, don't believe completely.